 A DCPS Occupational Therapist or Physical Therapist must review all independent OT or PT assessments.
-In addition to the completion of the form, a typed review of the report must be attached to the IEE and uploaded into SEDS.
+In addition to the completion of the form, a typed review of the report must be attached to the IEE and uploaded into POWER SCHOOLS SPECIAL PROGRAMS.
 The review report of an independent report must include the following components:

 - Place on DCPS letterhead

 - Title: Independent Assessment Review

 - Student's identifying information

 - Background information

-- Teacher and/or parent interview
+- Teacher interview

+- Parent interview

 - Classroom Observation (required)

 - Assessment Protocol

 - Results